cookiengineer/anet-a8-upgrades/README.md

 be found in the [./parts/x-axis](./parts/x-axis) folder and it contains a modified X-motor mount with the integrated adjustable Z-endstop and adjustable X-tensioner.

+When this reworked X-Axis proves stable, I will replace the previous steps accordingly.

 ## Firmwares